junksamiad/template-sender-engine/lld/secrets-manager/aws-referencing-v1.0.md

 5. **Comprehensive Audit Trail**: All access to values is logged and can be monitored
 6. **IAM Integration**: Fine-grained access control through AWS IAM policies

+## Separation of Channel and AI Credentials

+The system maintains a clear separation between channel-specific credentials and AI service credentials:

+1. **Channel Credentials**:
+   - Stored in paths like `whatsapp-credentials/{company_id}/{project_id}/twilio`
+   - Contain channel-specific authentication details (account SIDs, tokens, etc.)
+   - Scoped to specific company/project combinations
+   - Used only by the relevant channel processing engines

+2. **AI Credentials**:
+   - Stored in the global path `ai-api-key/global`
+   - Referenced from each company's `ai_config.ai_api_key_reference` field
+   - Used across all channels and companies
+   - Single source of truth for the AI API key

+### Benefits of This Separation

+- **Clearer Security Boundaries**: Channel and AI credentials have distinct access patterns and permissions
+- **Simplified Key Management**: The AI API key is managed in a single location
+- **Reduced Duplication**: No need to store the same AI key in multiple channel credential objects
+- **Easier Key Rotation**: Rotating the AI API key affects all services simultaneously
+- **Future-Proofing**: If we need to switch AI providers, we only need to update one reference

 ## IAM Configuration

 Services accessing Secrets Manager require specific IAM permissions: